-The Comprehensive Plan Periodic Update was launched by the City Council on February 28, 2022.
-The scope of the update included amendments to the Future Land Use Map centered around accommodating the anticipated growth for the next 20 years consistent with the overall growth strategy for the City.
-As directed by Council, the scope included updates to the Future Land Use Map to expand housing capacity to plan for the growth targets in the Countywide Planning Policies (CPPs), while also addressing mandates under new state housing legislation, specifically requirements to allow middle-scale housing and accessory dwelling units on the majority of residential lots in Bellevue.
+The Comprehensive Plan Periodic Update was launched by the City Council on February 28, 2022, and adopted by Council on October 22, 2024.
+The scope of the update included amendments to the Future Land Use Map centered around accommodating the anticipated growth for the next 20 years consistent with the Growth Management Act (GMA), the overall growth strategy for the City, and the King County Countywide Planning Policies (CPPs).
+As directed by Council, the scope included updates to the Future Land Use Map to expand housing capacity to plan for the growth targets in the CPPs, while also addressing mandates under new state housing legislation, specifically requirements to allow middle-scale housing and accessory dwelling units on the majority of residential lots in Bellevue.

-The Comprehensive Plan Periodic Update entailed citywide policy changes to the Future Land Use Map as well as location-specific map changes were based on a reconsideration of land use by staff, new requests to consider a change in land use on a specific parcel or set of parcels, or new information about a site or the future of the area surrounding it.
-As neighborhood areas plans have broad public participation and discussion around the future development of the neighborhood area at a greater localized level; the neighborhood area planning process provides an appropriate platform to set direction for the future development of sites that are either publicly owned or privately-owned community gathering spaces.
+The Comprehensive Plan Periodic Update entailed citywide policy changes to the Future Land Use Map as well as location-specific map changes that were based on a reconsideration of land uses within the City, new stakeholder requests to consider a change in land use on a specific parcel or set of parcels, or new information about a site or the future of the area surrounding it.
+As neighborhood areas plans have broad public participation and discussion around the future development of the neighborhood area at a greater localized level, the neighborhood area planning process provides an appropriate platform to set direction for the future development of sites that are either publicly owned or privately-owned community gathering spaces.